slamora/brackets-wiki/Health-Data.md

     * navigate.toggleQuickDocs
     * file.liveFilePreview

+## More Data

+* Deprecation warning counts (ideally with unique IDs for each deprecation warning so that we can tell when it's safe to remove an API)
+* Logged exception count (need to worry about anonymous data in order to actually log exceptions...)

 ## How the Data is Stored and Sent

 The initial data proposal consists of "snapshot" data which is collected when the data will be sent.